Call our Nottingham City Centre branch:

 Passive regeneration takes place automatically when the exhaust reaches a high enough temperature usually achieved on motorway type runs.
 However, many vehicles don’t often get this type of journey so this is when active regeneration takes place.
 Active regeneration takes place when soot levels in your DPF reach about 45%.

 The ECU will make small adjustments to fuel injection timing to increase temperatures in the exhaust.
 This increase in exhaust temperature will start the regeneration process burning away the soot in the DPF.
-A Forced regeneration is achieved using a specialist diagnostic tool and providing certain parameters are met you can initiate a static regeneration that usually takes about 30 minutes with the vehicle stationary.
+Forced regeneration is achieved using a specialist diagnostic tool and providing certain parameters are met you can initiate a static regeneration that usually takes about 30 minutes with the vehicle stationary.